 There’s not really a lot of information about the company beyond that.
 Their start year suggests that they were one of the earliest companies to find a commercially viable way of helping people to do email marketing really well, and I guess in that respect, one of the first companies to acknowledge that there was a certain way to do it well.

-GetResponse has a few different elements, like webinars, landing page creation, and automation, but their core functionality is very much still all about the email marketing.
+GetResponse has a few different elements, like webinars, landing page creation, and marketing automation, but their core functionality is very much still all about the email marketing tools.
 I always find the webinar aspect of GetResponse odd when I think about it, but we’ll talk about that more later.

 ConvertKit only launched in 2015, but don’t be put off by the fact that they’re essentially still in their startup stage.
 They’ve been working hard, and in two years, they now employ 24 people across 17 countries.